Phonemic Inventory and Transcription. The symbols in Table 1 stand for the distinctive speech sounds (phonemes) of the Nûristânî languages.

 Principles of Transcription.
 The system of transcription used here is phonemic, in which each symbol represents a unit of speech that contrasts with all other units in the system.
 It is important to realize that actual speech sounds are not inherent in a phonemic symbol; rather, each symbol represents a contrastive unit of speech, which may have differing pronunciations from language to language or in different positions within utterances of a single language.
 To indicate actual speech sounds (phones), conventional phonetic symbols are used, enclosed in brackets according to usual linguistic practice (see below).
 For example, note the different pronunciations of the phonemic symbol a given below.

-Underlying each phoneme are articulatory processes (components) that produce a target sound.
-Such processes are indicated by abbreviations for the process name, enclosed in brackets; e.g., [frn] (fronted) for pushing the blade of the tongue forward to the front of the mouth, [nas] (nasalized) for lowering the velum to open the nasal passage, and [vcd] (voiced) for adducting the vocal folds to produce the vibration known as "voicing."
+Underlying each phoneme are articulations that produce a target sound.
+Articulations are indicated by abbreviations, enclosed in brackets; e.g., [frn] (fronted) for pushing the blade of the tongue forward to the front of the mouth, [nas] (nasalized) for lowering the velum to open the nasal passage, and [vcd] (voiced) for adducting the vocal folds to produce the vibration known as "voicing."

 One goal of phonemic transcription is to minimize redundancy in the transcriptional system.
-This means that if a component of one speech sound always occurs in conjunction with a component of another, usually adjacent sound, that component's indication in the transcription may be eliminated because its occurrence is predictable from the occurrence of the determining sound.
+This means that if an articulation of one speech sound always occurs in conjunction with an articulation of another, usually adjacent sound, that articulation's indication in the transcription may be eliminated because its occurrence is predictable from the occurrence of the determining sound.

 For example, the obstruent consonants (see Table 1) may be contrastively voiced or voiceless at the beginning of a word, as in K.km pʹut 'path' vs. bʹut 'cooked rice', tʹü 'thou' vs. dʹü 'two', ṣʹia 'scrape into!' vs. ẓʹia 'black', c̣ʹuc̣ 'mother-in-law' vs. j̣ʹuc̣ 'name of a pre-Islamic god', etc. The difference in each pair is marked by the process of voicing ([vcd]) in the voiced consonant, while the voiceless consonant is unmarked for voicing.
 In K. sequences of consonants that contain a series of obstruents or obstruents plus nasal stop are either all voiced or all voiceless.
 The voicing of the entire sequence is determined by the voicing of the final obstruent or nasal stop in the sequence, so that the voicing of the preceding consonants in the sequence may be indicated conventionally by a symbol for the unmarked (voiceless) consonant, with the understanding that the unmarked consonants automatically take on the voicing of the final one.
 This is seen in sequences of words or morphemes in which the second item begins with a voiced consonant.
 The final consonant of the first item is written with the symbol for a voiceless (unmarked) consonant, which is automatically pronounced with the anticipated voicing of the second consonant; e.g., in K.km iʹuṣ 'demon' plus dâmʹu 'wind' produces the compound word iâṣdʹamu 'whirlwind', in which the ṣ is pronounced as ẓ; similarly, vʹoṭ 'rock' plus muřʹi 'clay' produces the compound word vâṭmʹuři 'rock and clay mixture', in which the ṭ is pronounced as ḍ.
 To write these as xiâẓdʹamu and xvâḍmʹuři would redundantly indicate the automatically anticipated voicing of the second consonant in the first consonant of the sequence.